MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/get-started-with-teams-templates-in-the-admin-console.md

 > [!NOTE]
 > We'll be adding more template capabilities in future releases of Microsoft Teams, so check back for the most up-to-date information on supported properties.

-## Pre-built team templates in the Teams admin center
+## Prebuilt team templates in the Teams admin center

-Here are the pre-built team templates that are available in the Teams admin center.
-Pre-built templates are templates that we created for specific industries.
+Here are the prebuilt team templates that are available in the Teams admin center.
+Prebuilt templates are templates that we created for specific industries.
 To view these templates, in the left navigation of the Teams admin center, go to **Teams** > **Team templates**.

-You can duplicate pre-built templates but you can't edit them.
-If you want to change the properties in a pre-built template, you can create a new template from an existing one, and then add or remove the properties that you want.
+You can duplicate prebuilt templates but you can't edit them.
+If you want to change the properties in a prebuilt template, you can create a new template from an existing one, and then add or remove the properties that you want.
 Keep in mind that certain properties in some templates can't be changed.

 > [!NOTE]
 > An asterisk (*) indicates that the template is a *Microsoft 365 connected template*.
 When users create a team using the template, the connected SharePoint template is applied to the site and the team.
 SharePoint components such as pages, lists, and Power Platform integrations are automatically added and pinned as tabs to the General channel in the team.
 Users can edit these pages and lists right from within Teams.